vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

   #etc...
 ```

-This way future programmers in our code will know that we have an `isEditing` property and it should be `false` by default.
+This way future programmers  will know that we have an `isEditing` property and it should be `false` by default.
 We don't have to do this but I think it's good style.

 Now that we can edit everything about a lead I'll show you how to delete them.